 Vref, an AOPA partner, lists the aircraft lumped in with a Cessna 120, converting to a Cessna 140 in 1949, and lists the 1946 Cessna 120 as $17,000.
 The value of a 1951 Cessna 140A is $21,000.
 The price assumes minimum avionics.
 A single GPS can increase the price by $4,000 to $8,000.

 Recent advertised prices

-AOPA Insurance Services estimates an average-cost Piper Tomahawk flown by a low-time pilot will cost $1,000 to $1,500 per year to insure.
+AOPA Insurance Services estimates a $25,000 Cessna 140 flown by a 100-hour (total time) pilot with a tailwheel endorsement will cost between $800 and $900 per year to insure.

 How many in the fleet?

 Airpac PlaneBase shows 2,092 registered Cessna 140 and 140A aircraft.